What Are The Benefits Of Powers Of Attorney?

-Powers of Attorney should be used as part of any estate plan to prepare for the possibility that you may lack the ability to make essential decisions for yourself.
+Powers of attorney can be used as part of any estate plan to prepare for the possibility that you may lack the ability to make essential decisions for yourself.
 Many people find assurance in knowing that a trusted person they’ve chosen will have the authority to make financial and medical decisions for them in the event they are unable to make such decisions for themselves.

-- Financial or General Powers of Attorney — — A Financial Power of Attorney allows you to grant decision making authority for your assets and property to another person.
-The person you grant this power to can use it to pay bills and taxes and to otherwise manage your financial affairs.
-This Power of Attorney can either be limited, meaning it expires upon a specified date, or durable, which does not expire unless revoked.
+- Financial or general powers of attorney — A financial power of attorney allows you to grant decision-making authority for your assets and property to another person.
+The person you grant this power to can use it to pay bills and taxes, and to otherwise manage your financial affairs.
+Limited or durable powers of attorney are possible.
+Limited means it expires upon a specified date, while durable does not expire unless revoked.

-- Health Care Powers of Attorney — A Health Care Power of Attorney grants another person the right to make choices about your health care.
-In Arizona, a Mental Health Care Power of Attorney is also recommended, to allow your agents to seek mental health care treatment, if necessary and appropriate.
-Health Care Powers of Attorney can either be limited, set to expire at a specific date, or durable without an expiration date.
+- Health care powers of attorney — A health care power of attorney grants another person the right to make choices about your health care.
+In Arizona, individuals are recommended to also incorporate a mental health care power of attorney.
+This allows your agents to seek necessary and appropriate mental health care treatment.
+Health care powers of attorney can either be limited, set to expire at a specific date or durable without an expiration date.

 It can be a great relief knowing that you have chosen someone you feel comfortable with serving in that role.
 Choosing that person in advance also allows you to prepare that person to some degree for the responsibilities he or she will face.

 Let Us Help You Round Out Your Estate Plan With Powers Of Attorney